michaljerabek/UXN/README_EN.md

     <li>
         <code>hideFollowing</code> (default: <code>true</code>):
-        <br> - Sets, if the submenus following a submenu the mouse is over should be immediately closed even if the <code>insideTimeout</code> timer did not elapse.
+        <br> - Sets whether the submenus following a submenu the mouse is over should be immediately closed even if the <code>insideTimeout</code> timer did not elapse.
 (Applicable if the user is browsing the navigation [moving the mouse] backwards.)
 If the <code>insideTimeout</code> is set to a longer time and <code>hideFollowing</code> to <code>false</code>, then the user may return back, if he/she realizes, that the searched item is inside already opened submenu (several levels down), but he/she had moved back into a different submenu (several levels up).
         <br> - Type: <code>Boolean</code>
     </li>